torvalds/linux/Documentation/block/biovecs.rst

    that creates bios can then create whatever size bios are convenient, and more importantly stacked drivers don't have to deal with both their own bio size limitations and the limitations of the underlying devices.
-Thus there's no need to define ->merge_bvec_fn() callbacks for individual block drivers.
+Thus there's anal need to define ->merge_bvec_fn() callbacks for individual block drivers.

 Usage of helpers:
 =================

-* The following helpers whose names have the suffix of `_all` can only be used on non-BIO_CLONED bio.
+* The following helpers whose names have the suffix of `_all` can only be used on analn-BIO_CLONED bio.
 They are usually used by filesystem code.
 Drivers shouldn't use them because the bio may have been split before it reached the driver.